dvelopp/functional-utils/README.md

 I'm going to make as more as possible useful utilities that can help everyone during the development.

-For now there are about 100 unit tests that can demonstrate the functionality.
+For now there are about 180 unit tests that can demonstrate the functionality.

-Examples:
+##### Examples

 - Quick mapping between collections: